 2. Hotels That Offer Kitchens or Kitchenettes in Standard Rooms

 The last thing I want to do on vacation is cook.
 But I’m

 cheap thrifty, so if there’s an option to book a room with cooking facilities, I’ll take it.
 Even if it’s just to prepare easy meals like waffles and toast for breakfast, or heat a frozen pizza for dinner.
 The savings add up, especially over long stays!

 For example, we had an excellent experience at the Holiday Inn Club Vacations at Orange Lake Resort in Orlando.
 And prepared most of our meals in the unit!

 I used the annual free night from my Chase IHG Rewards (no longer available to new applicants) card to stay with extended family in a fully equipped 2-bedroom villa that slept 8 people.
 It normally costs 35,000 IHG points per night.

-You could do the same thing with the annual free night certificate from the IHG® Rewards Club Premier Credit Card, because it’s valid at hotels that cost 40,000 IHG points per night or less.
+You could do the same thing with the annual free night certificate (worth up to 40,000 points) from the IHG® Rewards Club Premier Credit Card.

 There are lots of brands where kitchens or kitchenettes come with standard rooms, and even free breakfast.
 Here’s a post with a list of brands to look for.

 Many of these are extended-stay hotels geared to business travelers.
 So you’ll sometimes find they offer evening socials with complimentary snacks and adult beverages during the week.
 In my experience, the “snacks” often include substantial hot food, like burgers, hot dogs, tacos, pasta, salads, and more.
 So they’re definitely kid-friendly!